TOEFL iBT Passing Scores Changed MORE >>

 Initial Evaluation (Approximately Six Weeks)

 The evaluation process for the FPGEC starts when you send your applications, fees, and supporting documents to NABP and Educational Credential Evaluators (ECE).
+Documentation may be submitted to FPGEC and ECE at the same time.
 See the section on FPGEC and ECE application procedures in the FPGEC Application Bulletin for more information on what you need to submit to each organization.
 (Note: If you wish to receive confirmation your materials have been received by the FPGEC, materials should be sent via registered mail or private courier service.)

 The first evaluation of your application and supporting documentation will be completed within six weeks of the date of receipt.